 Check for preapproval.
 Some issuers let you check online to see whether you’re preapproved for any of their cards.
 This means they’ll tell you whether you’re a good candidate to apply based on a harmless soft check of your credit.
 If you’re preapproved, you’ll have around a 90% chance of success when you actually apply for an account.

 Look for instant use cards.
 Certain issuers provide your credit card number (or a temporary placeholder) to use right after you’re approved, instead of making you wait 7-10 business days until your card arrives in the mail.
-For example, if you apply for the Costco Anywhere Visa® Card by Citi at a Costco location, they’ll give you a code to scan at checkout that acts as your card until the plastic one arrives.
-Some other store credit cards (e.g. Target Credit Card) also allow you to apply and use your card the same day.
-And if you get approved for a Capital One card, you can download their app and see the number, expiration date and security code right away.
+Some store credit cards also allow you to apply and use your card the same day.
+And if you get approved for a Capital One card and you are an existing Capital One credit card holder, you may be able to download their app and instantly see the number, expiration date and security code right away.

 Request expedited shipping.
 Most credit card issuers will give you an option for faster shipping, usually in exchange for a fee ranging from $6 to $25 (but sometimes free).
 This will allow you to get your hands on the card sooner than the normal 7-10 business days, shortening the time to as little as overnight in some cases.